Here, we explore the best approach to developing a business case for investing in location intelligence.

 In creating the business case it is important to remember that location information is always “a means to an end’ and value is most clearly realised, and behaviours changed, when it is used in applications to support decision making and action planning, and thereby generating business impact.

-Those illustrated in this video and more fully explained in the case study web page include:
+Those illustrated in this video and more fully explained in this web page include:

 Multi-Agency Incident Transfer (MAIT)